Skip to page content

 Other Baselayer color utilities

-Other color utilities included in Baselayer cover black, white, and transparent, as follows:
+Other color utilities included in Baselayer cover black, white, and transparent.

 Transparent background